IDAES/idaes-pse/docs_rst/developer/devsw.rst

 things at the same time, for example working on a new feature and fixing a bug in the current code.
-This can be quite tricky to manage as a single set of changes, but very easy to handle by putting each new set of changes in its own branch, which as was mentioned earlier we call a *topic* branch.
+This can be quite tricky to manage as a single set of changes, but very easy to handle by putting each new set of changes in its own branch, which we call a *topic* branch.
 When all the changes in the branch are done and merged, you can delete it both locally and in your fork so you don't end up with a bunch of old branches cluttering up your git history.